ops-center/searchlight/docs/CONTRIBUTING.md

 ## Developer Guide

-We have a [Developer Guide](/docs/setup/developer-guide/README.md) that outlines everything you need to know from setting up your dev environment to how to build and test Searchlight.
+We have a [Developer Guide](/docs/setup/developer-guide/overview.md) that outlines everything you need to know from setting up your dev environment to how to build and test Searchlight.
 If you find something undocumented or incorrect along the way, please feel free to send a Pull Request.

 ## Getting Help

-If you have a question about Searchlight or having problem using it, you can contact us on our public Slack channel.
+If you have a question about Searchlight or having problem using it, you can contact us on the [AppsCode Slack team](https://appscode.slack.com/messages/C8M7LT2QK/details/) channel `#searchlight_`.
 Follow [this link](https://slack.appscode.com) to get invitation to our Slack channel.

 ## Bugs/Feature request